illeatmyhat/watson-studio-lab/step_two.md

 ![cos_upload_data_1](images/step_two/cos_upload_data_1.png)

-13. You will need to upload the training data set for mnist to the source bucket.
+13. You will need to upload the training dataset for CIFAR-10 to the source bucket.
 You can find the dataset [here](data/) and drag and drop these files to the source bucket.

 ![cos_upload_data_2](images/step_two/cos_upload_data_2.png)